Hey @riddhi

-Welcome to the blockchain space!
-Building an NFT marketplace as a learning project is a solid idea, but I’d tweak your approach to avoid burnout.
-Start small—blockchain has a steep learning curve, especially if you’re also new to coding.
+It is a good idea to build an NFT marketplace as a learning project but I’d like to suggest you something to avoid burnout.
+Start small as blockchain has a steep learning curve, especially if you’re also new to coding.

-Write a basic smart contract (e.g., a "Hello World" contract) using Remix IDE.
-It’s like training wheels for Solidity.
+(1) Write a basic smart contract (e.g., a "Hello World" contract) using Remix IDE.
+It’s like baby steps for Solidity.

-Create a simple ERC-721 token (NFT) using OpenZeppelin’s templates.
-Copy-pasting code here is totally fine—it’s how most of us start.
+(2) Create a simple ERC-721 token (NFT) using OpenZeppelin’s templates.
+Copy-pasting code here is totally fine which is the first few steps for most of the developers.

-Build a barebones React app that connects to MetaMask.
-Expect rage-inducing errors—they’re part of the process.
+(3) Build a barebones React app that connects to MetaMask.
+You can expect rage-inducing errors as they’re part of the process.

 Once you’re comfortable, tackle the marketplace in phases:

 Phase 1: Smart contracts for minting and listing NFTs.
-Ignore fancy features—focus on core functionality (e.g., “list for 0.1 ETH”).
+Ignore fancy features with focus on core functionality (e.g., “list for 0.1 ETH”).
 Use Hardhat for testing.

 Phase 3: Add complexity (auctions, royalties).